Blog Archives

 The only real downer for me was 2011 Galil Rose; it was OK, but nothing to write home about.
 I was not a huge fan of the Dalton Roses either, but hey I keep trying!
 I do love the Flam and Catsel Roses.
 The Tulip Just Cab and Merlot were lovely and continue to improve and show good varietal characteristics.
 I had the 2010 Galil Wines and they were average at best, which is OK, but again not wines to write home about.
 My father-in-law and I both enjoyed the bubbly Cabernet.
 Yes, I said I liked a semi-sweet bubbly Cabernet, because it was actually enjoyable.
 Sorry, to all the wine snobs out there, but the 2011 Tabor Pnimim (Pearls) sparkler, was enjoyable, unpretentious, and though semi-sweet, not cloyingly so in any way.
 No, I would not normally, bestow any praise upon a semi sweet Cabernet nor even write about it in a positive manner, as normally Cabernet and sweet do not logically go hand in hand, but Tabor did a good job, so Kudos!

 Unfortunately, I did not have the opportunity to visit any wineries, but I did get a chance to see Gabriel Geller, a man I can happily call an acquaintance, and hopefully one day a friend, that now own a wine store in the heart of Jerusalem, called the Wine Mill.
 The wine store is located in the Wind Mill right next to the Prima Kings Hotel Jerusalem, and essentially at the corner of King George and Ramban streets.
 The store is laid out in a quite enjoyable and clutter free manner, with more than enough room for informal gatherings of his clients and customers.
 When I was there, I picked up some wines that I took home and I also had a chance to talk with both Gabriel and David Rhodes, a wine critic/writer who I have not yet had the chance to write about here in the blog, but a person who has solid wine abilities and who I have had the pleasure to talk with a few times now.
-The conversation inevitably came around to kosher wine, Israeli Wine, and Daniel Rogov (man I cannot believe it has been 6 months already since his passing), but hey what happens in the Wind Mill stays in the Wind Mill.
+The conversation inevitably came around to kosher wine, Israeli Wine, and Daniel Rogov (man I cannot believe it has been 6 months already since his passing), but hey what happens in the Wine Mill stays in the Wine Mill.
 I did have the chance to taste a lovely bottle of Domaine Ventura Cabernet Franc, but I did not write notes on the wine – sorry.
 From what I remember, it was very characteristic of Cabernet Franc, with good green notes, lovely ripe red fruit, without the raisin or date flavors, that are so characteristic of Israeli wines.
 The oak did not overpower though was felt and clearly present, and there was some nice extraction along with tobacco and light leather.
 An unofficial score would be B+ to A-.
 Read the rest of this entry

 2006 Yarden Merlot, Odem Organic Single Vineyard